Truly Asia - (hmmmm …. Still thinking if this is an apt description )

 Note to self - ALWAYS CHOOSE FOOD ON STICKS.
 Now they come at varying prices, the duck was 2.5RM, Chicken 2RM, OCTOPUS - 5RM.
 It is served two ways - Barbecued or Steamed.
 We chose to get them barbequed.
 We loved it and went back for another round of "food on toothpicks" (as I conveniently chose to call it ) ….Tried Claypot Rice and proclaimed that I could have died and gone to heaven that instant - Love love loved it!

 Now that the stomach was put to rest , we kicked of the next important to-do-item on the itenary - SHOP.
-Now I’ve seen imitation wallets, bags, satchels in Thailand, but the quality of stuff in Malaysia is far superior.
+Now I’ve seen imitation wallets, bags, satchels in Thailand, but the quality of the imitation stuff in Malaysia is far superior.

 Destination : GENTING HIGHLANDS ….